In this post we discuss why subtalar joint motion is critical to walking and running and look at two exercises to help you improve it.

 Whilst some exercise and rehab programmes will assess motion at the larger joints in the body, not many will look at foot and ankle motion.

 This is a mistake and can lead to inferior results.
 Especially if there are restrictions at one joint in particular, the subtalar joint.

 The subtalar joint.

-The subtalar joint is formed between the calcaneous (heel bone) and the talus.
-The talus sits on top of the calcaneous and supports the weight of the tibia (lower leg bone).
+The subtalar joint is formed between the calcaneus (heel bone) and the talus.
+The talus sits on top of the calcaneus and supports the weight of the tibia (lower leg bone).

 No muscles attach to the talus itself, it relies entirely on its articulations with other bones for movement.
 More than half of its surface is covered in hyaline cartilage to allow for frictionless motion.

 The axis of the subtalar joint doesn’t conform to any one of the cardinal planes.
 It actually moves in all three so is considered triplanar.